The following post is from Shaina of Food for My Family and Olmanson Photography: Exploring Food with Your Kids

-My husband and I do our grocery shopping and our cooking with all four of our children.
-We don’t do it because having four kids — usually with one in a sour mood — at the grocery store or the farmers market is overly enjoyable, and yet we do it.
+My husband and I do grocery shopping and cooking with all four of our children.
+We don’t do it because having four kids.
+Usually, with one in a sour mood.
+The grocery store or the farmers market is overly enjoyable, yet we do it.
 We make the trip and bring them all with us because it’s important to us, and we make it a priority.

-- Lifelong Learning.
 My kids are learning to feed themselves.
-From growing their own food to deciding what food will enter their body, they are learning how to be informed consumers and to make decisions based on more than just cravings and convenience.
+From growing their own food to deciding what food will enter their body, they are learning to be informed consumers and make decisions based on more than just cravings and convenience.

-- Familiarity Trumps Fear.
 By having your kids involved from the start, you’re setting them up to recognize what is on their plate and served at dinner.
 When my 10-year-old says she doesn’t like asparagus, I know she’s tried it several times and actually eats it with us on a regular basis and has formed this opinion because she really has an aversion towards it.
-I can respect that, but I would also expect that if she were a guest in someone’s home that she is able to eat a few bites and be polite about what she is served.
+I can respect that, but I would also expect that if she were a guest in someone’s home, she would be able to eat a few bites and be polite about what she is served.

-- Foster Independence.
-We encourage our kids to be involved in the food planning process so they can choose side dishes or snacks or entrees they enjoy eating.
+We encourage our kids to be involved in the food planning process so they can choose side dishes or snacks, or entrees they enjoy eating.
 When they sit down to a meal that they had a part in planning and preparing, they are so proud and excited.
 Getting kids excited about food is a great way for them to explore who they are and encourage them to form opinions and make decisions for themselves.

-Likewise, sometimes when we sit down to read stories at night the kids are squirmy and disinterested or they argue over which book to read, but I still read to them every day rather than getting discouraged and quitting.
+Likewise, sometimes when we sit down to read stories at night.
+The kids are squirmy and disinterested, or they argue over which book to read.
+I still read to them every day rather than getting discouraged and quitting.
 Sure, sometimes we give up and don’t read that night because the kids are too tired or too distracted to get anything out of it, but that doesn’t discourage us from sitting down the next night with a book and starting the process over again.

-In that same way, I head to the store with my kids and dig up the garden in the spring; we encourage them to enter the kitchen and help when and where it’s appropriate as we make dinner, bake cookies or serve meals.
-I hope you’ll consider embracing food as an essential lesson along the parenting path as well.
+In that same way, I head to the store with my kids and dig up the garden in the spring.
+We encourage them to enter the kitchen and help when and where it’s appropriate as we make dinner, bake cookies or serve meals.
+I hope you’ll also consider embracing food as an essential lesson along the parenting path.

 What are some of your favorite foods to cook with your kids?
 Do you have any memories of cooking and baking with your family as a child?